 Using lawyers in the Family Court

-Can I have a lawyer represent me in the Family Court?
+Can a lawyer represent me in the Family Court?

-You do not have to have a lawyer to take a case to the Family Court and you can represent yourself if you want to.
+You don’t need to have a lawyer to take a case to the Family Court and you can represent yourself if you want to.

-You can also get background legal help from the free Family Legal Advice Service, if your income is below a certain amount (To help you with your application, for example).
-The income limits for the free Family Legal Advice Service is the same as for the free Family Dispute Resolution service: see, “Do I have to pay to use Family Dispute Resolution?” earlier in this chapter.
+You can also get background legal help from the free Family Legal Advice Service, if your income is below a certain amount (to help you with your application, for example).
+The income limits for the free Family Legal Advice Service is the same as for the free Family Dispute Resolution service.
+See, “Do I have to pay for Family Dispute Resolution?” earlier in this chapter

 Family Legal Advice Service is different from Legal Aid, and even if you don’t qualify for Legal Aid you might qualify for the free Family Legal Advice Service.
 Legal Aid isn’t available for dissolution of marriage (divorce).

 To find an approved Family Legal Advice Service provider, contact the Family Court or go to www.justice.govt.nz and search “Find a service to help with disputes”.